sharetribe/flex-docs/src/docs/concepts-development/headless-content-management/index.md

 ![Example data formatted](./formatted.png)

 This data is meant for your client application to interpret.
-FTW can automatically render a landing page using this data.
+Sharetribe Web Template can automatically render a landing page using this data.

 <info>